vatpac-technology/sops/docs/2607-update/index.md

 ##### Gundagai (GUN)
 The boundaries of **GUN** are changing.

-- **KAT** is expanding to include airspace that was previously part of ASP(BKE).
+- **KAT** is expanding to include airspace that was previously part of BIK.
 The subsector will have additional respondibilities to process and sequence YSWS arrivals.
 - **BIK** is adjusting size to accomodate an expansion in KAT airspace close to the SY TCU boundary.
 BIK retains responsibility for the airspace above the SY TCU.
 - **GUN** is shrinking slightly as the BIK subsector extends westward.
 GUN will have additional responsibilities for processing arrivals to YSWS.